 Having received instructions from Generals Terrell and Tarrant, Indian commissioners, Mr. Eldredge left here on the 20th for the neighborhood of Bird’s Fort, in company with Colonel Tom J. Smith.
 Nothing has been heard from the commissioners since I last wrote you.

-Some background: In 1843 President Sam Houston, governing from Washington-on-the-Brazos, the capital of the Republic of Texas, wanted to make peace with hostile Indian tribes.
-He sought a treaty that would end hostilities, establish a line of demarcation between white settlers and Indians, and allow for trading posts along that line.
+Some background: In 1843 President Sam Houston, governing from Washington-on-the-Brazos, the capital of the Republic of Texas, wanted to make peace with hostile tribes.
+He sought a treaty that would end hostilities, establish a line of demarcation between white settlers and Native Americans, and allow for trading posts along that line.
 Houston dispatched Joseph C. Eldridge, superintendent of Indian affairs, to visit hostile tribes and invite them to a treaty council at Bird’s Fort, which was in today’s north Arlington.

 Negotiating the treaty at Bird’s Fort with Eldridge were two Indian commissioners of the republic: General Tarrant and General George W. Terrell.